mozilla/anodejsholidayseason/localization/localization_part_1.md

 The i18n `abide` middleware sets up request processing and injects various functions we'll use for translation.

-The next step is to work through all of your code where you have user visible copy.
+The next step is to work through all of your code where you have user visible prose.

 Here is an example template file: